lukecav/awesome-wp-speed-up/README.md

 * [Dismiss "Welcome" Nag Dashboard Widget](https://wordpress.org/plugins/dismiss-welcome-nag/) -  Dismiss Welcome Panel nag, dashboard widget, when is activated, or automatically, if it is in mu-plugins directory.
 * [EVE Dynamic Prerender](https://wordpress.org/plugins/eve-dyn-prepender/) -  This WordPress plugin creates and inject into HTML head a Dynamic Prerender Meta Tag.
 The system stores users navigational paths inside the database e retrieve the most common next visited page as prerender meta tag.
 If the plugin doesn't has data for the next probable page, it will show a prerender to the homepage.
 * [Webcraftic Assets Manager](https://wordpress.org/plugins/gonzales/) -  Increase the speed of the pages by disabling unused scripts (.JS) and styles (.CSS).
 Make your website reactive.
+* [WP Widget Disable](https://wordpress.org/plugins/wp-widget-disable/) -  Disable Sidebar and Dashboard Widgets with an easy to use interface.
+Simply use the checkboxes provided under <strong>Appearance -> Disable Widgets</strong> and select the Widgets you'd like to hide.

 ## Database Optimization Plugins
 * [WP-Optimize](https://wordpress.org/plugins/wp-optimize/) - WP-Optimize is an effective tool for automatically cleaning your WordPress database so that it runs at maximum efficiency.